elpato-dev/OSINT-compass/README.md

 ## Tool Description
 OSINT Compass is a tool that allows users to collect, monitor, and analyze open-source information from various sources.
 It provides an integrated search engine to gather relevant information and a sentiment monitoring interface.

+Its main purpose is to allow organizations to provide an easy to use, easy to extend, graphical tool to researchers.

 ## Installation
 Installation currently is not very easy, since the tool consists of multiple services deployed on render.com and docker containers.
 A hosted instance can be found here: https://osint-compass-portal.onrender.com